Eduardo-Barreto/VMRT-OBR-2022/Pins.md

 ## Sensores
 ### Luz
-- pinLight0 A7
+- borderLeftLight A7
-- pinLight1 A8
+- leftLight A8
-- pinLight2 A9
+- centerLeftLight A9
-- pinLight3 A10
+- centerLight A10
-- pinLight4 A11
+- centerRightLight A11
-- pinLight5 A12
+- rightLight A12
-- pinLight6 A13
+- borderRightLight A13

 ### Verde
-- pinGreen0 A14
+- leftGreen A14
-- pinGreen1 A15
+- rightGreen A15